sastoudt/nudgeStatLabs/README.md

 ## learnr labs for intro stat
 adapted from labs for Open Intro ISRS

+Note for Smith Students: For now, only do this on your own personal RStudio, not on the Smith server.
+If you only have access to the server, let me know, and I have a work around.

 ### To install this package:

 1. One time only: